Pain & Substance Use Disorder Treatment: Part 1

 FREE for members; FREE for non-members

-Provided through a grant from the Michigan Department of Health & Human Services and the Centers for Disease Control and Prevention.
+Provided at no charge through a grant from the Michigan Department of Health & Human Services and the Centers for Disease Control and Prevention.

 Continuing Education Credits